edevost/foxmask/README.md

 A Python program to automatically detect moving objects on images

 ### What is it?

 FoxMask has been created to give user a tool to automatically analyze images taken by RECONYX cameras.
-Theses cameras are triggered by a motion detection system and FoxMask has been written to be able to isolate moving object with very short image sequences (minimum of 5).
+Theses cameras are triggered by a motion detection system and FoxMask has been written to be able to isolate moving objects with very short image sequences (minimum of 5).
 It is written in Python and depends on C++ libraries.

 ### Hardware requirements

 This Python program is intended to be used within a virtual environment including an Ubuntu 14.04 Vagrant box.
-To run this virtual environment, you need at least 13GB of free disk space and 4 GB of RAM.
-Note: virtualization needs to be enabled for your CPU.
+To run this virtual environment, you need at least 13 GB of free disk space and 4 GB of RAM.

+**Note:** virtualization needs to be enabled for your CPU.

 ### Installation